rweigel/phys305/charge_densities.md

 ## Problem -- Hollow Cylinder

-An insulating and hollow cylinder of radius $R$ and length $L$ has a charge of $+3Q$ distributed \emph{on its curved surface}.
+An hollow cylinder of radius $R$ and length $L$ has a charge of $+3Q$ distributed _on its curved surface_.
 The blue Gaussian cylinder shown has a length $l$ and radius $r$ and has the same center line as the charged cylinder.

 <img src="figures/Cylindrical_Shell_and_Gaussian_Cylinder.png" width="50%"/>